Puerto Rican Day Parade: History

-The first Puerto Rican Day Parade was held on Sunday, April 13, 1958, in Manhattan, replacing the former Hispanic Day Parade.
+The first Puerto Rican Day Parade was held on Sunday, April 13, 1958, in New York City, replacing the former Hispanic Day Parade.
 This move, part of the mission of the Catholic Archdiocese of New York (esp., Cardinal Spellman and Ivan Illich) represented a shift away from earlier attempts at "Yankeefication" toward culturally specific expressions based on traditional fiestas patronales.
 In 1995, the parade became incorporated as the National Puerto Rican Day Parade and expanded beyond the parade venue itself.
 The parade now hosts over seven major events throughout the city.

 There are dozens of other events that also take place the weekend of the parade that are not sponsored by the National Parade's corporation.
 One of the longest running is the street fair held one day prior to the parade.
-Though the size has changed over the years the heart of the parade has always been at 116th Street between Lexington and Second Avenues.
+Though the size has changed over the years the heart of the parade has always been at 116th Street between Lexington and Second avenues.
 In addition to the parade in New York City, there are currently over fifty smaller parades that take place throughout the United States.

 The parade has attracted many New York politicians including mayor Michael Bloomberg, former mayor Rudy Giuliani, Governor Andrew Cuomo and Senator Charles Schumer, as well as many political candidates running for office and looking for voters in local, state and national elections.
 In recent years, the parade has honored several Puerto Rican celebrities by naming them "International Grand Marshal" of the parade including singer Marc Anthony, who participated in the parade along with his ex-wife Jennifer Lopez, and Ricky Martin in 2007 and 2010.

 In 2009, organizers selected internationally recognized telenovela actor Osvaldo Ríos, as the parade's "Special Guest Star".

 In addition to a National Grand Marshal, a variety of honorees are named for the parade, with titles such as "King", "National Ambassador of La Salsa", and "National Godmother".
 In June 2004, Puerto Rican rapper Ivy Queen was designated as the "Puerto Rico Youth Godmother" of the parade.
 Others to be given such titles include Wisin & Yandel and Willie Colón.

+In June 2025, Pablo Hernández Rivera participated in the Puerto Rican parade in New York, United States, which would make him the first resident commissioner in Washington to attend the celebration of Puerto Rican identity in the United States since Aníbal Acevedo Vilá.